tomtom-international/tomtom-navigation-android-examples/README.md

 💻 Requirements
 ------------
 > **Note**  TomTom Navigation SDK for Android is only available upon
 > request.
+The API key required for this example must be provisioned to access the navigation features.
-[Contact us](https://developer.tomtom.com/tomtom-sdk-for-android/request-access "Contact us") to get access.
+> Please reach to your sales contact in TomTom or [Contact us here](https://developer.tomtom.com/tomtom-sdk-for-android/request-access "Contact us") to get started.

 Once you have obtained access, do the following: